Yuichi Nishimura: 2014 FIFA World Cup

 Nishimura was chosen by FIFA to referee the opening game of the 2014 FIFA World Cup between Brazil and Croatia.
 With this, he became only the third Japanese referee to officiate at two FIFA World Cups, after Shizuo Takada and Toru Kamikawa.
 In the match, Nishimura became the first referee to use vanishing spray at a World Cup finals, as well as to have access to goal-line technology.
 The game ended with a 3–1 victory for hosts Brazil.
 Nishimura was heavily criticized for his performance by many sources for multiple decisions that favored the home nation.

-Nishimura then officiated two other games as the fourth official: the Group E match between Honduras and Ecuador (2–1 win for Ecuador), and the third place play-off match between Brazil and the Netherlands (3–0 win for the Netherlands).
+Nishimura then officiated two other games as the fourth official: the Group E match between Honduras and Ecuador (2–1 win for Ecuador), and the match for third place between Brazil and the Netherlands (3–0 win for the Netherlands).

 Awards

 Nishimura was chosen as the J. League Referee of the Year in 2009 and 2010.
 In 2012, he was named Best Men's Referee of the Year by the Asian Football Confederation.